 1. He Is Babysitting

-Dad is dad… not a baby sitter.
-He is a parent and it therefor at home with his baby or kids.
+Dad is dad… not a babysitter.
+He is a parent, and it therefore at home with his baby or kids.

-This even frustrates my wife when she is out with her mom friends. she will hear those words ‘I’ve left dad babysitting the kids’.
+This even frustrates my wife when she is out with her mom’s friends. she will hear those words, ‘I’ve left dad babysitting the kids.’
 She always corrects them, which I certainly appreciate.

 2. He Can’t Get a Job

-Whilst it is true, some dads stay at home because they have recently been made redundant, it is not because he cannot get a job.
+While some dads stay at home because they have recently been made redundant, it is not because they cannot get a job.

-The vast majority of stay at home dads have collectively made a conscious decision with mom that he will be staying at home.
+The vast majority of stay-at-home dads have collectively decided with mom that he will be staying at home.

 3. He is Watching TV All Day